PARTNER CONTENT

 Get Smart: Hitachi aims to allow more miners more autonomy

 The key to success in modern mining operations is being ‘smart'.
 That is, reimagining operations, approaches, attitudes and culture to create a better model for the application of people, processes and technology.
-One company at the forefront of this change is Hitachi, the Japanese giant that has its roots going back to 1910 when it started life as a producer of motors and today is a powerhouse in the digital, sustainability and industrial worlds.
+One company at the forefront of this change is Hitachi, the Japanese company that has its roots going back to 1910 when it started life as a producer of motors and today is a powerhouse in the digital, sustainability and industrial worlds.

 In mining, ‘smart' appears to be Hitachi's watchword and the company focuses on using its digitalisation expertise in three key areas: what it calls smart operations, smart equipment and smart safety.